af/turrentine/README.rst

   `django-admin-uploads`, or `django-filebrowser` if you need that).
 * Auto-generated menus
 * Template editing in the admin
+* Multi-site support
+* Commenting on pages
 * Internationalization (although this might be worth adding later)
+* Automatic versioning of content (although adding hooks for django-revision would be interesting)

 Consider Turrentine if...
 -------------------------